Microsoft Azure Logo

 Microsoft Azure Logo 2018-present

 The current version consists of a branded window assembled from squares of different colors, which reflect the directions of the parent company’s software products.
-The top row is occupied by red and green; the bottom row is occupied by blue and orange-yellow.
+The top row is red and green; the bottom is blue and orange-yellow.
 The text has also changed.
 Now, instead of elongated black letters, squat grays are used.

 2021 – today